Harry Beevers: Oxford University

 Harry went on to be assistant, then chief research assistant, in the laboratory of W.O.
 James at Oxford University.
 It was here that Harry looked at the biosynthesis of tropane alkaloids.
 Progress was hampered by the technology available so Beevers moved on to other matters.
 These included the high rate of respiration of the spadix of Arum maculatum.
 While at Oxford he also collaborated with Eric Simon which lead to the publication of an academic paper in 1952.
 This came from their work looking at the uptake of weak acids and weak bases by plants.

 Purdue University

 Realising that work opportunities were limited in the United Kingdom, Beevers secured a one-year appointment as an assistant professor at Purdue University in the Department of Biology in the United States.
 This position was secured through R. E. Girton, a Purdue plant physiologist who was taking a sabbatical year in W. O. James' Oxford laboratory.

 In 1950, not long after his arrival in America, Harry attended his first meeting of the American Society of Plant Physiologists in Columbus, Ohio.
 An organisation to which he was elected President, serving the period 1961–62.
 It was also in this period at Purdue that he became a United States citizen.

 University of California

-Beevers was elected to the National Academy of Sciences in 1969, the same year Professor Kenneth Thimann a member of the Academy, persuaded Harry to join the biology department at the University of California in Santa Cruz.
+Beevers was elected to the National Academy of Sciences in 1969, the same year Professor Kenneth Thimann a member of the Academy, persuaded Harry to join the biology department at the University of California, Santa Cruz.